arielzzq/module17_Credit_Risk_Analysis/README.md

 I recommend Easy Ensemble AdaBoost Classifier since it can successfully find most of the high-risk and low-risk cases, although the precision for high-risk is only 0.09, but future verification after the screening can be used to furthur determine whether the case is in high-risk.

-There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt)